-"This is an exciting time for our convention as we pave the way for our future and focus on what it means for us to 'live the difference,'" said Executive Director David Hardage./p>... [continue]
+"This is an exciting time for our convention as we pave the way for our future and focus on what it means for us to 'live the difference,'" said Executive Director David Hardage.
+"In this exciting age of diversity, I think it fitting to focus our attention on what it... [continue]

 Blessed to be called by Christ